doherty100/kidzhackphilly/11-games-part-04/README.md

     1. Change the number in the second slot of the *arithmetic* code block from 0 to 60.
 Verify your code looks like this:
         ![11-030](./images/11-030.jpg)
         **figure 11-030** Completed minutes to seconds calculation
-    1. Attach a new *set variable* code block to the previous code block and change th3e variable from "item" to "secondsNow".
+    1. Attach a new *set variable* code block to the previous code block and change the variable from "item" to "secondsNow".
     1. Drag a new *Clock current: Year* code block from the *Clock* tray and connect it to the right of the previous code block.
 Change "Year" to "Seconds".
-    1. Attach a new *set variable* code block to the previous code block and change th3e variable from "item" to "millisecondsNow".
+    1. Attach a new *set variable* code block to the previous code block and change the variable from "item" to "millisecondsNow".
     1. Drag a new *arithmetic* code bock from the *Math* tray and connect it to the right of the previous code block.
 Change the arithmetic operator from "add" to "divide".
     1. Drag a new *Clock current: Year* code block from the *Clock* tray and connect it to the first slot of the previous code block.
 Change "Year" to "Milliseconds".
     1. Change the number in the second slot of the *arithmetic* code block from 0 to 1000.
 Verify your code looks like this: